I don’t know about you, but I spend a lot of time grocery shopping.

 This can save you loads of time when you do your shopping.

-Shop on the weekdays or mornings
+Do your grocery shopping on the weekdays or mornings

 There is nothing more anxiety-inducing than a crowded grocery store.
 Navigating a cart through the grocery store at 12 pm on a Sunday is enough to make a grown man cry, not to mention a small child.